jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

 People can have sympathy with our friendhip even if we think that we are on a level with our friend.
 But people cannot have sympathy with our gratitude if we do not feel inferior to our benefactor.

-When a person tries to help us but fails, people commonly say that we should be grateful both to=
+When a person tries to help us but fails, people commonly say that we should be grateful both to:
 - the man who has tried to help us
 - the man who actually helped us.

 Like all fine speeches, this must be understood with a grain of allowance.
-A generous man may often have the same affection for=
+A generous man may often have the same affection for:
 - the friend who fails and
 - the friend who succeeds.